heckmon/flutter_code_crafter/README.md

 <br>

+> [!NOTE]
+>
-> #### Note : The above features works on all supported languages, I just used python for the demo.<br> You can use any language with corresponding LSP server to get hover details and suggestions similar to VScode.
+> The above features works on all supported languages, I just used python for the demo.<br> You can use any language with corresponding LSP server to get hover details and suggestions similar to VScode.

 ## Usage